 The “carrying on business” test is met if the person acts or has acted as an insurer in New Zealand or elsewhere, and the person must also be liable to a New Zealand policyholder under a contract of insurance.

-Insurers carrying on business are also subject to corporate tax and company statutes, as well as consumer protection and anti-money laundering legislation, including as follows:
+Insurers carrying on business are also subject to corporate tax and company statutes, as well as to consumer protection and anti-money laundering legislation, including as follows:

 The RBNZ licenses insurers and reinsurers, and applies the IPSA regime (see 2.1 Insurance and Reinsurance Regulatory Bodies and Legislative Guidance).